BR0kEN-/gh-pr-approver/README.md

                         The interval (in minutes) to check for requested reviews (defaults to 10, minimum - 3, maximum - 120).
   -a USERNAME, --accept-author USERNAME
-                        The username of a Github user the PRs of which can be automatically approved.
+                        The Github username whose PRs should be automatically approved.
 ```

 ### Example